Data Release Production

 Batch processing functionality with the Science Pipelines is provided by the LSST Batch Processing Service (BPS) module.
 BPS on the Princeton clusters is configured to work with the ctrl_bps_parsl plugin, which uses the Parsl workflow engine to submit jobs to SLURM.

 To submit a job to the cluster, you will first need to create a YAML configuration file for BPS.
-For convenience, a generic configuration file has been constructed on disk at /projects/HSC/LSST/bps/bps_tiger.yaml.
-This file may either be used directly when submitting a job or copied to your working directory and modified as needed.
+For convenience, two generic configuration files have been constructed on disk at /scratch/gpfs/RUBIN/bps/bps_tiger.yaml and /scratch/gpfs/RUBIN/bps/bps_tiger_clustering.yaml.
+The former is intended for general use, while the latter is intended for use with quantum clusering enabled.
+These files may either be used directly when submitting a job or copied to your working directory and modified as needed.
 The following example shows how to submit a job using the generic configuration file:

 # Set the following environment variables to ensure that